aris-mukherjee/MasterThesis/README.md

 * `train_prostate.py` (parameters and main function) and `trainer_prostate.py` (dataloading & training loop)
 * `test_[dataset].py` with dataset in [NCI, UCL, HK, BIDMC, BMC, USZ] files are the test files - evaluation and Dice score calculation happens in `utils.py`

+To run different types of experiments, certain parameters can be set manually at the top of the file: `seed`, `model type` ('UNET'/'UNWT') and `measure_calibration` (True/False).
+No other parts of the code need to be modified.

 ### Brain Tumor (FeTS)